iterative/dvc.org/static/docs/command-reference/checkout.md

 ## Options

+- `-d`, `--with-deps` - determine files to update by tracking dependencies to the target DVC-files (stages).
+This option only has effect when one or more `targets` are specified.
+By traversing all stage dependencies, DVC searches backward from the target stages in the corresponding pipelines.
+This means DVC will not checkout files referenced in later stages than the `targets`.

 - `-R`, `--recursive` - `targets` is expected to contain at least one directory path for this option to have effect.
 Determines the files to checkout by searching each target directory and its subdirectories for DVC-files to